OpenFAST/openfast/docs/source/user/subdyn/theory.rst

                 - \tilde{C}_{mm} \dot{q}_m
                 - \tilde{K}_{mm} q_m \right]

-where: 1) :math:`F_L` does not contain the extra moment, 2) the operator :math:`R_{g2b}` is only used on :math:`F_L` if ExtraMoment is True,  3) the elastic displacements were set to 0 for stability purposes (assuming that these are small) 4) the Guyan motion is computed using the exact rigid body motions.
+where: 1) :math:`F_L` does not contain the extra moment, 2) the operators :math:`R_{g2b}` and :math:`R_{b2g}` are when GuyanLoadCorrection is True,  3) the elastic displacements were set to 0 for stability purposes (assuming that these are small) 4) the Guyan motion is computed using the exact rigid body motions.
 For a given node :math:`P`, located at the position :math:`r_{IP,0}` from the interface in the undisplaced configuration, the position (from the interface point), displacement, translational velocity and acceleration due to the rigid body motion are:

 .. math::